Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 {: .solution}

 Now we have the 16S rRNA sequence we can upload this to BLAST and search the 16S database to see what organisms this MAG relates to.

+## BLAST

+We will be using BLAST (Basic Local Alignment Search Tool) which is an algorithm to find regions of similarity between biological sequences.
+BLAST is a very popular program in bioinformatics so you may be familiar with the online BLAST server NCBI runs.

+We will be using the server, available at [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).

+screenshot Here

+Once you have navigated to the page you should select the button that says "Nucleotide BLAST".

+Once on this [website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) you should select the rRNA/ITS database under the "Choose Search Set" and then you can paste in the 16S sequence in the box titled "Enter accession number(s), gi(s), or FASTA sequence(s)"

+Screenshot

+Your screen should look something like the below.

+Screenshot

+Once you have added in your sequence and selected the rRNA/ITS database you can click the blue BLAST button.
+This will then send your job off to the queue, how long it takes from here will depend how busy the NCBI server is - usually it will only take a couple of minutes as the sequence length and the size of the database we're using is small.
+You should make sure you leave the tab open as this will be where your results arrive.

+Once your job has finished you should see an output like below.

+Screenshot

+From here you can explore what sequences have been aligned to your 16S sequence, in the "Descriptions", "Graphic Summary", "Alignments" and "Taxonomy" tabs.
+You can also browse the "Distance tree of results" to see where your 16S sequence lies in relation to the others.

 {% include links.md %}